greje656/Questions/validation.md

 ### Material parameters mapping ###
-The trickiest part of the reflection was to find an Arnold material which we could use to validate.
+The trickiest part of the process was to find an Arnold material which we could use to validate.
 When we started this work we used Arnold 4.3 and realized early that the Arnold's [Standard shader](https://support.solidangle.com/display/AFMUG/Standard) didn't map very well to the Metallic/Roughness model.
 We had more luck using the [alSurface shader](http://www.anderslanglands.com/alshaders/alSurface.html) with the following mapping:

 ~~~~
 // "alSurface"